List of Spy × Family characters: WISE

 Twilight's handler and main contact at WISE, who gives him most of his missions and oversees Operation Strix.
 She works as an attaché and secretary in the Westalian embassy in Ostania as a front for her main job as the commanding officer of the Ostanian WISE agency.
 She is called "Fullmetal Lady" (Furumetaru Redī) by her agents due to her exceptional abilities and personality.
 She tends to give her agents a hard time and overworks them, especially Twilight, whom she directly trained when he joined the espionage work.
 Her training was apparently harsh and traumatic for Twilight, which he still remembers until this day.
-Sylvia is extremely competent and reliable, being able to trick SSS agents and apprehend terrorists by herself; although she admits that overexerting takes a toil on her body.
+Sylvia is extremely competent and reliable, being able to trick ᛋᛋ agents and apprehend terrorists by herself; although she admits that overexerting takes a toil on her body.
 She once had a family, with her husband and young daughter, but what happened to them is unknown.
 After the bomb dog terrorism incident, she adopted Keith Kepler's German Shepherd and named him Aaron (アーロン, Āron).